Haraj-backend/hex-monscape/README.md

 Welcome to this repo!

-In this repo you will learn the concept of [Hexagonal Architecture](./docs/hex_arch.md) and its [Go](https://go.dev/) implementation through simple server-client game called `Hex Monscape`.
+In this repo you will learn the concept of [Hexagonal Architecture](./docs/hex_arch.md) and its implementation through simple server-client game called `Hex Monscape`.

-We are using [Hexagonal Architecture](./docs/hex_arch.md) to implement the game server in [Go](https://go.dev/) while the client implemented using [Vue 3](https://vuejs.org/).
-To know the API details for this game, please see [this document](./docs/http_api.md).

 In the game you will play as a 10 years old monster hunter that dreams to become the very best.
-In order to reach that, you need to make journey together with your monster partner to seek 3 strong wild monsters and defeat them. 🥷🏻🥷🏻🥷🏻
+In order to reach that, you need to make journey together with your monster partner to seek 3 strong wild monsters and defeat them. 💥💪🏻

+We are applying the concept of [Hexagonal Architecture](./docs/hex_arch.md) to implement the game server while coding it using [Golang](https://go.dev/).
+For the web client, we implemented it using [Vue 3](https://vuejs.org/).

+To see the API details for this game, please refer to [this doc](./docs/http_api.md).

+> **Note:**
+>
-As Solutions Team member, your understanding towards [Hexagonal Architecture](./docs/hex_arch.md) is mandatory since it is the main architecture we used for building Haraj production systems.
-So if you understand this architecture well, you will be in no time contributing to Haraj production.
+> As Solutions Team member, your understanding towards [Hexagonal Architecture](./docs/hex_arch.md) is mandatory since it is the main architecture we used for building Haraj production systems.
+>
+> So if you understand this architecture well, you will be in no time contributing to Haraj production.
+>

-Please refer to [Primary References](#primary-references) section to start learning about the concepts presented in this repo.
+> Please refer to [Primary References](#primary-references) section to start learning about these concepts.

 ## How to Run The Game